 Our knowledge of the world depends on conditional reasoning.
 If basic inference rules can fail, what does that mean for how we justify beliefs?

-We build interactive, intuition-first explanations of deep concepts in logic, mathematics, and science.
+Interactive, intuition-first explanations of deep concepts in logic, mathematics, and science.